 Find out about the most common symptoms and complications of myeloma.
 Download our helpful Infosheets and watch our videos to hear other patients’ stories.

-Here are some of the most common symptoms and complications you might experience:
+Some of the most common symptoms and complications you might experience include:

 The main cause of pain for myeloma patients is myeloma bone disease.
 Effective control and management of pain is an important aspect of myeloma treatment.
 Our Pain and myeloma Infoguide has more information.